 Your homeschool senior year is here.
 Whether this is a time of excitement for your student or terror for you as a parent, there’s no need to worry.
 This checklist has everything you need to prepare for college during your student’s senior year.

 Summer Before Your Senior Year

 ☐ Review state graduation requirements one more time, and do a senior credit check.

 You’ve probably been over these requirements multiple times, but it doesn’t hurt to check one more time.
-Review the graduation requirements for your state so you don’t miss any final or overlooked classes your student needs their senior year.
-Also check the number of credits your student has earned in high school to make sure they have enough to graduate.
+Review the graduation requirements for your state so you don’t miss any final or overlooked classes your student needs in their senior year.
+Also, check the number of credits your student has earned in high school to make sure they have enough to graduate.

 ☐ Check the requirements of the college(s) your student is looking to attend.

 Call the admissions office or verify online the requirements for the school or program your student wants to attend.
 Beyond knowing what it takes to get in, also know what it takes to graduate.
 Are four years of foreign language required?
 Take an extra year in high school to work toward the college graduation requirement so you’re better prepared for your college experience.

 ☐ Take at least two ACTs or SATs this fall.